England cricket team: 1970s

 The 1970s, for the England team, can be largely split into three parts.
-Early in the decade, Illingworth's side dominated world cricket, winning the Ashes away in 1971 and then retaining them at home in 1972.
-The same side beat Pakistan at home in 1971 and played by far the better cricket against India that season.
+Early in the decade, Illingworth's team dominated world cricket, winning the Ashes away in 1971 and then retaining them at home in 1972.
+The same team beat Pakistan at home in 1971 and played by far the better cricket against India that season.
 However, England were largely helped by the rain to sneak the Pakistan series 1–0 but the same rain saved India twice and one England collapse saw them lose to India.
 This was, however, one of (if not the) strongest England team ever with the likes of Illingworth, Geoffrey Boycott, John Edrich, Basil D'Oliveira, Dennis Amiss, Alan Knott, John Snow and Derek Underwood at its core.

 The mid-1970s were more turbulent.
-Illingworth and several others had refused to tour India in 1972–73 which led to a clamour for Illingworth's job by the end of that summer – England had just been beaten 2–0 by a flamboyant West Indies side – with several England players well over 35.
+Illingworth and several others had refused to tour India in 1972–73 which led to a clamour for Illingworth's job by the end of that summer – England had just been beaten 2–0 by a flamboyant West Indies team – with several England players well over 35.
 Mike Denness was the surprising choice but only lasted 18 months; his results against poor opposition were good, but England were badly exposed as ageing and lacking in good fast bowling against the 1974–75 Australians, losing that series 4–1 to lose the Ashes.

 Denness was replaced in 1975 by Tony Greig.
-While he managed to avoid losing to Australia, his side were largely thrashed the following year by the young and very much upcoming West Indies for whom Greig's infamous "grovel" remark acted as motivation.
+While he managed to avoid losing to Australia, his team were largely thrashed the following year by the young and very much upcoming West Indies for whom Greig's infamous "grovel" remark acted as motivation.
 Greig's finest hour as England's captain was the 1976–77 win over India in India.
 When Greig was discovered as being instrumental in World Series Cricket, he was sacked, and replaced by Mike Brearley.

-Brearley's side showed again the hyperbole that is often spoken when one side dominates in cricket.
-While his side of 1977–80 contained some young players who went on to become England greats, most notably future captains Ian Botham, David Gower and Graham Gooch, their opponents were often very much weakened by the absence of their World Series players, especially in 1978, when England drew New Zealand 1–1 and Pakistan 2–0 before thrashing what was effectively Australia's 2nd XI 5–1 in 1978–79.
+Brearley's team showed again the hyperbole that is often spoken when one team dominates in cricket.
+While his team of 1977–80 contained some young players who went on to become England greats, most notably future captains Ian Botham, David Gower and Graham Gooch, their opponents were often very much weakened by the absence of their World Series players, especially in 1978, when England drew New Zealand 1–1 and Pakistan 2–0 before thrashing what was effectively Australia's 2nd XI 5–1 in 1978–79.